 research activity and main areas

-Design Thinking; Human Factors; Sustainable Design; Design for Social Innovation; Bio-Medical Design; Innovation and Entrepreneurship; Regeneration and Urban Renewal; Governance and Policy Making; Interactive Media; Design Education.
+Included but not limited to - Design & Human Factors including Sustainable Design, Design Methods, Human Factor, Design for Social Innovation, Bio-Medical Design, Medical Device Design, Design for Health, Innovation and Entrepreneurship, Regeneration and Urban Renewal, Governance and Policy Making, Interactive Media, HCI, Design and Psychology Design Education.
 Designing policies: architecture’s impact on planning and local governance; Innovative materials construction technologies and applications; Climate response and user influence on environmental controls; Architecture, Irish landscape and coastal regions.
 Digital Media research areas include Health Informatics, Patient-Centred Design, Co-Design, DIY, Digital Fabrication, Cultural Heritage, Social Media, Urban Informatics, Community Informatics, Auditory Interfaces and Sonification and Ubiquitous Computing.

 doctorate level programs